-Funding sources should be in the Template for Ethical and Legal Declarations.
+Funding sources should be given in the Template for Ethical and Legal Declarations, if required for submission.
 When the study benefitted from funding through an unrestricted grant or other resources provided to a university, college, other research institution, or an individual author, state the name of the institute or organization that provided the funding along with the grant number, if applicable.